Speech and Language Therapy (Including Year Abroad)

 Programme aims

-• To enable students to construct theoretical frameworks for speech & language therapy practice drawing on the evolving evidence base
+• To enable students to construct theoretical frameworks for speech & language therapy practice drawing on the evolving evidence base.

-• To draw on students’ high level of motivation, building their confidence to challenge and pursue learning needs to master complex areas of knowledge
+• To draw on students’ high level of motivation, building their confidence to challenge and pursue learning needs to master complex areas of knowledge and skills.

-• To enable students to become autonomous professionals committed to their own and their profession’s development
+• To enable students to become autonomous professionals committed to their own and their profession’s development.

-• To develop students’ capacity to lead and initiate change within, and on behalf, of the speech & language therapy profession
+• To develop students’ capacity to lead and initiate change within, and on behalf of, the speech & language therapy profession.

-• To provide opportunities for shared learning with other pre-registration health care professionals
+• To provide opportunities for shared learning with other pre-registration health care professionals.

 Learning outcomes and learning, teaching and assessment methods